Ex Astris Scientia

 The Next Generation (TNG) Season 2

-The Child Stardate 42073.1: The new chief medical officer, Dr. Katherine Pulaski, assumes her position, and Geordi La Forge is promoted to chief engineer.
+Stardate 42073.1: The new chief medical officer, Dr. Katherine Pulaski, assumes her position, and Geordi La Forge is promoted to chief engineer.
 While the Enterprise is ferrying samples of a deadly plasma virus to a research station, Deanna is impregnated by an alien lifeform during her sleep.
 To Dr. Pulaski's surprise the embryo grows at an incredibly fast rate.
 After only 36 hours Deanna gives birth to a boy whom she names Ian Andrew after her late father.
 The boy continues to grow rapidly and begins to talk, but does not yet reveal his origin and the purpose of his visit.
 Meanwhile some virus samples begin to grow and a breach of the containment module is imminent.
 Ian recognizes that his presence is the reason for the impending disaster, so he decides to end his existence as a human being.
 His intention was to experience birth, life and death of humanoids.

 Season 2 brings several changes for the crew, of which the most significant is Beverly Crusher's sudden departure.
 Gates McFadden purportedly left the series for much the same reasons as Denise Crosby, because she was not content with the development of her character.
-Star Trek veteran Diana Muldaur (TOS: "Return to Tomorrow", "Is There in Truth no Beauty?") takes her place as the ship's CMO, in the role of Dr. Katherine Pulaski.
+Star Trek veteran Diana Muldaur (TOS: "Return to Tomorrow", "Is There in Truth No Beauty?") takes her place as the ship's CMO, in the role of Dr. Katherine Pulaski.
 Although Pulaski is embedded into the story just as well as Crusher would have been, there are some hints that Pulaski is a character that is in some ways contrary to the modern and open-minded woman that is Beverly Crusher.
-Most notably Pulaski is reluctant to accept Data as a lifeform; she speaks of him as the "cold hand of technology" and she doesn't mind pronouncing his name correctly (calling him "Dahta" instead of Data).
+Most notably Pulaski is reluctant to accept Data as a lifeform; she speaks of him as the "cold hand of technology" and she doesn't mind pronouncing his name correctly (calling him "Dah-ta" instead of "Day-ta").
 Her quibbling with Data will continue in future episodes.
 Overall, Pulaski is not the type of character that is easily integrated, that may become part of the "family".
 Perhaps that is the reason why Diana Muldaur doesn't appear in the opening credits but is credited with "Special Appearance"?

 Regarding the story, "The Child" (like the fourth-season episode "Devil's Due" too) was originally written for Star Trek Phase II, the never produced TOS sequel of the 1970s.
 In the original story Ilia would have been the woman that was impregnated by the alien lifeform.
 The story works very well with Deanna too.
 Well, Deanna was the obvious choice because she was the only woman left amongst the main cast, because the emotional story becomes her and because she could use overall some more involvement and development.
 In any case "The Child" is an emotionally strong and somewhat exciting episode with very strong acting and directing.
 It isn't let down by the cookie-cutter B-plot about the plague, although I would have wished to see a bit more of Ian Andrew Troi growing up and less of the rather uninteresting efforts to contain the dangerous specimens.